How to Become an Air Evac Paramedic

 Step 2: Complete Emergency Medical Technician (EMT) Training

 An EMT-Basic certificate may be obtained by attending a training program at a community, technical or vocational college.
 This program provides classroom instruction and practical experience in basic life support, lifting and moving patients, patient assessment, airway management and ambulance operations.
-Advanced courses teach students about managing trauma and severe injuries, as well as about medical conditions involving substance abuse, allergic responses and other life-threatening medical events.
+Advanced courses teach students how to manage trauma and severe injuries as well as medical conditions involving substance abuse, allergic responses and other life-threatening medical events.

-Paramedic programs often require applicants to work for at least a year as a certified emergency medical technician in an emergency response situation.
-You can satisfy this requirement by working as an EMT on an emergency response team.
+Paramedic programs often require applicants to have work experience before being admitted.
+You can satisfy this prerequisite by working as an EMT on an emergency response team.

-Upon program completion, individuals are eligible for national certification as an EMT paramedic or paramedic.
-This involves a written examination testing knowledge such as patient airway, trauma, cardiology, medical and emergency operations for adult and pediatric patients.
-There is also a hands-on test involving patient assessment, trauma, ventilatory management, cardiac management, medical and communication skills.
+Upon program completion, individuals are eligible for national certification as a paramedic.
+This involves a written examination testing knowledge of such areas as patient airway, trauma and cardiology medical and emergency operations for adult and pediatric patients.
+There is also a hands-on test involving patient assessment, trauma, ventilatory management, cardiac management and communication skills.

-- Verify state certification requirements.
-Many states accept NREMT certification at the time the job applicant applies for a state license or certification.
-Applicants should verify if NREMT certification meets their state's licensing and or certification requirements.
+- Verify state requirements.
+Applicants should verify if NREMT certification meets their state's licensing or certification requirements for paramedics.

-Paramedics who serve on air evac ambulance transports need to complete a U.S. Department of Transportation-approved Air Medical Crew education program.
-This is a 4-day, 32-hour class that addresses the esoteric issues associated with different aircraft, including aircraft and landing zone safety procedures and preventing crew error.
+Paramedics who serve on air evac ambulance transports need to complete a U.S. Department of Transportation-approved air medical crew education program.
+This is a 4-day, 32-hour class that addresses the esoteric issues associated with different aircraft, including aircraft and landing zone safety procedures and prevention of crew error.
 The course covers specialized medical training addressing the physiological needs of patients treated at altitude and proper patient management during aircraft transport.

 - Obtain advanced life support certifications.
 Air evacuation ambulance services generally require their paramedics to have certifications in Pediatric Advanced Life Support (PALS), Pediatric Pre-Hospital (PEPP), Pre-hospital Trauma Life Support (PHTLS), Basic Trauma Life Support (BTLS) and/or Neonatal Resuscitation Program (NRP).
 They also often require applicants to have a minimum of five years paramedic emergency response experience, preferably in an urban setting.